The Quiet Place is my offering and my service.

 I completed intensive, high-quality, 4-year Yoga teacher-training in 2008.

-This included emphasis on personal development, Yoga as therapy and on learning to deliver one-to-one tuition.
+This included 830 contact hours, personal development, plus homework/assignments, with emphasis on the Yoga Sutras, Yoga as therapy and on learning to deliver one-to-one tuition.

-I have studied with many teachers, and absorbed many books with a particular interest in the commentaries and translations of ancient texts, which seem to me free of much of the clutter of the modern mind.
+I have studied with many teachers, and absorbed many books with a particular interest in the commentaries and translations of ancient texts, which seem to me free of much of the clutter of the modern mind, and are more oriented to Yoga as transformative spiritual journey/pilgrimage rather than simply as physical exercise and feeling nice.

-I have delivered regular classes, irregular workshops and one-to-one tuition.
+I have since delivered regular classes, irregular workshops and one-to-one tuition.

 After a few years exploring various approaches to meditation, including two solid years of twice-daily mantra, I completed my first 10-day Vipassana meditation course in July 2011.